HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 - Perform a simple spectral analysis.

 ## Introduction

+This notebook is intended to introduce you to the use of data taken by the Swift mission's X-ray Telescope (XRT) instrument and to provide a template or starting point for performing your own analysis.

 Swift is a high-energy mission designed for extremely fast reaction times to transient high-energy phenomena, particularly Gamma-ray Bursts (GRBs).
 The Burst Alert Telescope (BAT) instrument has a very large